kubernetes/sig-release/release-team/role-handbooks/release-notes/README.md

 - Begin attending burndown meetings
 - Same as above, but generate the notes for each `alpha` and `beta`

+#### Week 4

+- With Enhancement freeze in effect, create a GitHub discussion ([example 1.26](https://github.com/kubernetes/sig-release/discussions/2047)) to start collecting the major themes of the release, and reach out to all SIGs on and off over the next few weeks to ask for major themes and explain why this is important to the community.

+#### Week 10

+- Make sure major themes of the release are checked in before Code Freeze; reach out to SIGs and release leads if additional coordination is needed

 ### Week 11 (Begin of Code Freeze)